-Our 2018 actual annual cash earnings results were 115.0% of the target level performance.
-As such, bonuses for the named executive officers were approved by the committee at approximately 175% of their individual bonus target opportunities.
+Our 2019 actual annual cash earnings results were 104.4% of the target level performance and our run rate cost synergies exceeded the target goal.
+As such, bonuses for the named executive officers were approved by the committee at approximately 122% of their individual bonus target opportunities.
 The bonuses for all named executive officers were delivered at the level determined by cash earnings performance, without any additional discretion applied by the committee.